Dems, GOP make urgent final pitches as election season wraps

 In Georgia, Democratic Sen. Raphael Warnock, who was in a nail-bitter with Republican Herschel Walker, tried Monday to cast himself as pragmatic and moderate — capable of succeeding in Washington even if the GOP has more power.
 Campaigning in Macon, Warnock promised to "do whatever I need to do and work with whomever I need to work with in order to get good things done.”

-In an interview with the Rev. Al Sharpton airing Monday on Sharpton’s radio show, Biden warned that his administration’s progress on key issues, including bolstering funding for historically Black colleges and universities and trying to forgive student loan debt for millions of Americans, would be at risk if Republicans take Congress.
+Biden has spent weeks warning of extremism which he says is increasingly common among many Republicans.

+“You work like the devil to protect your climate,” the president told Democrats at a virtual reception Monday afternoon.
+“But, beyond that, American jobs, American ingenuity, to protect the fundamental rights and freedoms we have as Americans — which are very much in jeopardy if these MAGA Republicans take over.”

-“If we don’t win, they’re going to wipe out everything we’ve done,” the president said.
-He also raised concerns about voter intimidation, saying, “America should feel safe going to the polls” and mentioning people outside voting stations with automatic rifles.
+That referred to Trump's “Make America Great Again” campaign slogan.
+Biden also raised concerns about voter intimidation during the midterms, saying, during an interview with the Rev. Al Sharpton, “America should feel safe going to the polls” and even mentioning people outside voting stations with automatic rifles.

 “It’s outrageous," Biden said.